 “Central steroid response (this is a nervous system adverse response), including sleeplessness, flushing, and non-positional headache, insomnia, hiccups, flushing, and increased radicular pain, represents some of the most common immediate or delayed adverse event related to epidural steroid injections.”

-The systemic effects of corticosteroids (this is the whole boyd adverse response) themselves likely represent the most commonly encountered complications that result from Epidural Steroid Injection.
+The systemic effects of corticosteroids (this is the whole body adverse response) themselves likely represent the most commonly encountered complications that result from Epidural Steroid Injection.
 These include hyperglycemia, hypothalamic-pituitary-adrenal axis suppression, decreased bone mineral density, and others.”

 What does the hypothalamic-pituitary-adrenal axis do?
 What happens when it is suppressed?